factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/factus/bootstapping.md

 ---

 Imagine the following scenario:
-You have a subscribed projection with externalized state (e.g. in a relational DB) which contains a lot of events and backs a user-facing functionality in the frontend (e.g. reporting table).
-After we made some changes to one of the consumed Facts or changed the way the projection handles its Facts it's required to reconsume all events, which is initiated by increasing its revision.
+You have a subscribed projection with externalized state (e.g., in a relational database) that processes a large number of events and supports a user-facing frontend feature (e.g., a reporting table).
+After making changes to one of the consumed Facts or modifying how the projection handles its Facts, it becomes necessary to reconsume the entire event stream from scratch.
+This is typically triggered by increasing the projection’s revision.
-The problem is, depending on the size of your Fact Stream and the complexity of the event handlers, a projection might take a long time (several hours or even days) to fully read the entire history from scratch.
-But we neither want to prolong the deployment of the new service instance until the projection caught up, nor ignore the fact that customer experience is impacted because our reporting table will fill up slowly over time.

-This scenario can be solved by implementing a way to rebuild the read model asynchronously in the background which we call **bootstrapping** and that is described in this section.
+This situation can be addressed by implementing a mechanism to rebuild the read model asynchronously in the background, a process we refer to as **bootstrapping**, which is described in this section.

 ## Considerations

-Before describing the approach how to implement bootstrapping on a projection level, there are some considerations that need to be taken care of:
+Before diving into how to implement bootstrapping at the projection level, there are several important considerations:

-- To bootstrap a projection, it needs to be deployed and running and requires that the Factus client is connected to the FactCast server so that it can handle events.
-At the same time, we don't want the projection to handle any requests from users, messages from queues, quartz jobs etc.
+- To bootstrap a projection, it must be deployed and running, with the Factus client connected to the FactCast server so it can receive events.
+At the same time, we must prevent the projection from handling any user-facing requests, processing messages from queues, executing Quartz jobs, etc.
-- The process of bootstrapping can take some time.
-Therefore, it might be a good option to deploy a standalone version of the service.
-This way it does not interfere with or block regular deployments while it is in progress.
+- Since bootstrapping may take a significant amount of time, it is often best to deploy a standalone version of the service.
+This avoids blocking or interfering with regular deployments during the process.

 ## Example-Approach

-Taking into account the considerations above, we can implement bootstrapping in a way that it is isolated from regular deployments and does not interfere with other projections by deploying a separated instance whoose sole purpose it is to update the projection.
+Taking these considerations into account, we can implement bootstrapping in a way that isolates it from regular deployments and other projections.
+This is achieved by deploying a separate instance whose sole purpose is to update the projection.

-WWhen taking this approach it is important to ensure that while the projection is bootstrapped no other subscribed projection should be subscribed.
-The reason is that once a write lock of another projection is acquired by the bootstrapping instance, any instance created by a regular deployment that happends in between it won't be able to quire the lock until the bootstrapping instance is shutdown.
-This could interfere with any update or rollback of another projection of the regularly deployed service during bootstrapping.
+When following this approach, it is important to ensure that no other subscribed projections are active while bootstrapping is in progress.
+The reason is that, once the bootstrapping instance acquires the write lock for a projection, any instance from a regular deployment that starts in the meantime will be unable to obtain the lock until the bootstrapping instance is shut down.
+This could interfere with the update or rollback of other projections in the regularly deployed service during bootstrapping.

-The following steps outline the approach:
+Here is a step-by-step outline of the approach:

-- Create a new service instance dedicated to bootstrapping the projection.
-This instance should not be started as part of the regular deployment process.
-But for example by a dedicated deployment job or script.
+- Create a dedicated service instance for bootstrapping the projection.
+This instance should not be part of the regular deployment pipeline but should instead be started by a dedicated deployment job or script.
-- Mark the projection for bootstrapping by setting a flag in the configuration or environment variable.
-At the same time this flag should disable all other subscribed projections.
-We recommend pass a tag with the merge request id to the bootstrapping configuration to ensure only one instance can be deployed bootstrapping that projection at a time.
+- Mark the projection for bootstrapping by setting a flag in the configuration or as an environment variable.
+This flag should also disable all other subscribed projections.
+We recommend passing a tag (e.g., the merge request ID) to the bootstrapping configuration to ensure that only one instance is bootstrapping the projection at any given time.
-- Configure a service profile for bootstrapping that disables all processes like liquibase, quartz jobs, etc.
+- Configure a dedicated service profile for bootstrapping that disables unrelated components such as Liquibase, Quartz jobs, etc.
-- Adapt the health check configuration to ensure that the bootstrapping instance is not considered healthy until the bootstrapping process is finished.
-This way it won't be picked up by load balancers or service discovery.
+- Adjust the health check configuration so that the bootstrapping instance is not considered healthy until the process is complete.
+This prevents it from being registered with load balancers or service discovery.

-Once the bootstrapping is finished, the service instance can be stopped and the regular deployment process can continue.
+Once bootstrapping is complete, the service instance can be stopped, and regular deployments can resume as usual.